NiratheB/Vehicle-Localization-and-Tracking/Code/README.md

 7. Evaluations:
 	- Go to the Evaluations/ folder
-	- To use Intersection data, add the csv file to Data/ and run get_data from PrecomputedData/ folder
+	- To use Interaction dataset, add the csv file to Evaluations/Data/ and run get_data from PrecomputedData/ folder
 	- A sample precomputed data is generated from the csv file in Data
 	- Precomputed data for estimator and model can be found in folder PrecomputedData/<estimator>/<model>/~.mat